 With RF technology, you can mount the receiver behind the TV or in a closed cabinet (with plenty of ventilation please) but even if you have another device that can work with an RF-enabled remote, DIRECTV speaks only IR to other devices.
 Technically, DIRECTV’s remote technology is based on the open XMP standard, and that may mean it’s possible to program another high-end remote to control a DIRECTV box, it doesn’t mean that the Genie remote will use RF for any other device.
 Hey, in a remote that inexpensive there have to be some tradeoffs, right?

 The Genie Remote does a fine job of controlling other devices in your home theater using infrared, it really does.
 It even programs itself and if the devices are connected via HDMI, it even does a fair job of guessing what kind of device it needs.
 If you are looking for that level of control, though, you have an option: The NextGen remote extender actually converts those IR signals to RF and back, meaning that you can control as many devices as you want.
-While the base unit comes with a single remote link cable, it can be ordered with cables that control up to 8 devices or you can add a multi-device cable later.
+While the base unit comes with a single remote link cable, it can be ordered with cables that control multiple devices or you can add a multi-device cable later.
 This technology isn’t new, but why mess with success — the simple fact is that it works.